Suicide mission: Chechnya

-Romas Kalanta was a 19-year-old Lithuanian student who self-immolated in 1972 to protest against the Soviet regime in Lithuania, sparking the 1972 unrest in Lithuania; another 13 people self-immolated in that same year.

-Hunger strikes

-Hunger strikes are another use of self harm, and actual or potential suicide, that is used by some militant groups.

 Failed and aborted suicide attacks

 Sometimes suicide attacks are seen as heroic or successful even if the original goal – causing substantial enemy casualties or damaging to their military – is not completed as planned.

 Operation Samson (1947)

 Illustration of Samson by Gustave Doré, the illustrator of the Bible that was handed to the British prison guard by an Etzel militant who blew himself up moments later.